EMPAT94/empat94.github.io/_gs/Chapter 37 - Crypto Keys.md

 'Just great.
 Thanks for nothing System!'

 Kai handed the thingy to me.
 It felt like polished marble.
 Cold and hard to touch.
 It fit snugly in my palm.
-The golden circles were etched such that they didn't make any groves on the white surface, making the entire thing incredibly smooth.
-The design was so advanced that I couldn't even make out individual circles, let alone the minute runes.
+The golden circles were etched such that they didn't make any grooves on the white surface, making the entire thing incredibly smooth.
+The design was so advanced that I couldn't even make out individual Circles, let alone the minute Runes.
 After examining the supposed key for a while, I looked up at Kai.
 She noticed my attention and immediately wiped a morose expression that had crept on her face, putting the drum behind her and pointedly ignoring it.
 I decided not to comment on that, instead focusing on the reason I had been kidnapped.

 "It's a key eh?
 What door does it open?"
 I asked, rolling the sleek stone in my hand.